About Genesis Park

 • Michael Cremo consented to the use of pictures and material from his book Forbidden Archaeology.

-• Dr. Jack Cuozzo, author of Buried Alive, generously assisted by providing photos.
+• Dr. Jack Cuozzo, author of Buried Alive, generously assisted by providing multiple photos.

 • The picture of the Apatosaurus and tribesman on the “Monster of Cameroon” page is from Roy Mackal’s 1987 book A Living Dinosaur: In Search of Mokele-mbembe.

-• Bob Litchfield took the picture of the thorny devil in Australia.
+• Patrick Ryan took the picture of the delightful thorny devil in Australia with Ayers Rock in the back.

 • Credit for the Regal Horned Lizard goes to Robert Parmenter at UNM.